 There are two debating societies within the College: the Junior Debating Society (run by Ms Coombes and Ms Lawlor) and the Senior Debating Society (run by Ms Lawlor and Mr Bordiss).
 These meet on a regular basis to prepare for and take part in debates.
 Students also enter many debating competitions such as the Aoife Begley Senior Debating Competition in NUI Maynooth or the Junior Debating Competition in UCD.
 During third term every year there is a Junior Gold Medal Debate and a Senior Gold Medal Debate to find the best debater in each of the societies.

-The society welcomes all interested students.
-Even if you don’t want to debate yourself, you can still come along to watch, ask questions and offer advice and feedback.
-Ms Coombes, Ms Lawlor and Mr Bordiss help organise the weekly meetings.
+Both societies welcome all interested students.
+Even if you do not want to debate yourself, you can still come along to watch, ask questions, and offer advice and feedback.

-At the weekly meetings, students take part in the following activities:
+At the debating meetings, students take part in the following activities:

 - Learning about how to research a particular topic, how to structure a set of arguments, how to present arguments in front of a group, how to offer and answer points of information, etc.